aryanT-aficionado/Stellar-Evolution/README.md

 > *"The stars are not for the models alone, but for the data that shapes them."*

-This project combines astrophysical insight with modern statistical learning to build data-driven models of stellar evolution using high-precision observations from the **Gaia Data Release 3 (DR3)**.
-By integrating techniques from survival analysis, clustering, and Bayesian inference, we aim to move beyond purely theoretical frameworks and ground our understanding of how stars live and die in empirical reality.
+This project builds **data-driven models of stellar evolution** using **Gaia DR3** and modern statistical methods — survival analysis, clustering, and Bayesian inference — to test one of astrophysics’ oldest predictions: that more massive stars die younger.

 ## 1. Introduction and Motivation 🦕